artsmia/GriotWP/README.md

 An image zoomer with optional annotations.
 To enable the annotations repeater, simply nest additional fields within the zoomer.

-_zoomerselector_

-Dropdown of zoomable images filtered by the selected object.
-The zoomerselector inherits the object attribute of its parent zoomer.
-It can also be used separately as a generic zoomable image selector.
-To filter by an object in this case, simply define the object attribute on the zoomerselector.

 #### Additional Zoomer Field Attributes

 Zoomer fields have some special attributes:

-**object** _Optional_ The name attribute of an objectselector field whose current value should be used to filter the list of zoomable images.
-This is passed to a zoomerselector embedded within the zoomer field.

 **annotations-name** _Required for annotations_ The unique key that will refer to the array of annotations in the data object.